-- 1. The Master of Arts in Religion (MAR) is a 31 semester-hour graduate degree.
-Students must satisfactorily complete all 10 courses of the curriculum with a cumulative 3.0 GPA. - 2.
+- 1. The Master of Arts in Religion (MAR) is a 34 semester-hour graduate degree.
+Students must complete 22 semester hours of Core Curriculum and 12 semester hours of their chosen concentration with a cumulative 3.0 GPA. - 2.
 Students must attend focus sessions in person when a course includes a focus session.
 Focus sessions are scheduled during the fourth weeks of January and May of each year. - 3.
 A maximum of nine semester hours with a grade of "C" will apply toward the MAR degree.
 Students who earn a "C" in more than the maximum allowed number of hours will be required to repeat excess courses in which a "C" was earned.
 Students must repeat any course in which they earn a grade lower than a "C." - 4.
 Students will normally successfully complete requirements for the MAR degree in two years of parttime study; students are allowed up to four years to complete the program.